D4De/caliper-gpu/README.md

 ## How Caliper Works?

-Caliper use Montecarlo Algorithm to approximate MTTF integral within a certain "confidence interval".
+Caliper use Montecarlo Algorithm to approximate MTTF integral within a certain "confidence interval".\
-On our "Documentation" Slide you can find a more details about it.
+On our [Documentation Slides](./Documentation/Caliper-Cuda-Presentation.pdf) Slide you can find a more details about it.

 ## What have we done?